Harlem512/vsc-catspeak/README.md

 # To Install

-Download a release over on the right and extract it in into `[user home]/.vscode/extensions`.
+Download a release over on the right and extract it in into somewhere safe (probably `[user home]/.vscode/extensions`).
+Then, use the `Developer: Install extension from location" command palette option to install it.

 On Windows, this is `%USERPROFILE%/.vscode/extensions`.
 Linux is probably `~/.vscode/extensions`.

-# To run locally
+# To run locally (for testing purposes)

 - Go to `Run -> Start Debugging` and select `Extension` to run the extension without installing.